b-cho/galeforce/README.md

 > ```javascript
 > /* Gets Valorant platform and status data. */
 > galeforce.val.status() // Target the /val/status/v1/platform-data endpoint
->   .region(galeforce.regions.val.NORTH_AMERICA) // See below for documentation.
+>   .region(galeforce.region.val.NORTH_AMERICA) // See below for documentation.
 >   .exec() // Sends a Valorant server status request to the val-status-v1 endpoint
 >   .then((data) => { // Use the returned data
 >     /* manipulate status data */